Skip to main content

 See also

-Review generate text for the base Responses request pattern.
+Review making deep research with subagents for a concrete research-oriented implementation of this pattern.
+Review generate a response for the base Responses request pattern.
 Use manage conversations when you want the parent or child workflow to keep durable state outside a single response chain.